Leslie Fish

-Leslie Fish is a folk musician, author, and anarchist political activist.
+Leslie Fish is an American folk musician, author, and anarchist political activist.

 Music

-Along with The DeHorn Crew, in 1976 she created the first commercial filk recording, Folk Songs for Folk Who Ain't Even Been Yet.
+Along with The DeHorn Crew, Fish created the first commercial filk recording in 1976, Folk Songs for Folk Who Ain't Even Been Yet.
 Her second recording, Solar Sailors (1977) included the song "Banned from Argo", a comic song parodying Star Trek which has since spawned over 100 variants and parodies.
-These two albums (originally on vinyl) have recently been put back into print on joint CD, entitled Folk Songs for Solar Sailors.
 She recorded the comic song "Carmen Miranda's Ghost", which was the source for the short story anthology Carmen Miranda's Ghost Is Haunting Space Station Three, edited by Don Sakers (in which she has one story and the notes on the song).
 Her song "Hope Eyrie" is regarded by some as being as close to the anthem of American science fiction fandom as is possible in such a disparate group.

 Fish often weaves Pagan and anarchist themes into her music.
-She has also set to music many poems by Rudyard Kipling.
+She has also set music to many poems by Rudyard Kipling.
 She is a popular guest at science fiction conventions, and she can often be seen at the large filksings with her distinctive 12-string guitar, "Monster", which Leslie says plays best when it is given good Scotch whisky.